Solidworks: Engineering 4.0?|

 I am a Boeing trained draftsman and I usually relate to my experience at Boeing, since it had the best and most copied engineering standards in the industry along with the automotive industry.

 Why didn't the engineering drawing change?
 It was based on a well proven standard that was used through out the industry.
 In the past, I could walk on to any job and be productive that day.
 Think about doing that today!

 All the computer did was add the 3D model and move the documentation to the end of the process as basically reference information and that is only needed if you are going to use the 3D model as a pattern for CNC or 3D printing.
 Nothing has really changed.
-Some people think that it should by trying to reinvent the wheel.
+Some people think that it should by trying to reinvent the wheel in a place where that wheel is already well defined.
 We will get into that later.

 All airplanes from the 767 down were designed and documented with manual drawings.
 This was until 1980 when they started dabbling in 3D CAD.